 Graduates of this program are employed chiefly in larger hospitals, although some work in smaller hospitals, clinics, physicians' offices, or on research teams.
 Opportunity for specialization, advancement, and study for advanced degrees is available.
 Prospective candidates should be science oriented, conscientious, thoroughly reliable and honest.
 Patient contact is subservient to laboratory skill.
-Ability to supervise and teach is desirable.
+Ability to supervise and teach is desirable

 The curriculum is designed to provide a broadly based knowledge in the biological sciences as well as opportunity to elect courses from the humanities.
 The fourth calendar year is spent in a combined tutorial-didactic experience in a clinical laboratory.
-After graduation, students are eligible to apply for examination for certification by the Board of Registry of the American Society of Clinical Pathologists.
+After graduation, students are eligible to apply for examination by the Board of Registry of the American Society of Clinical Pathologists.

-Each student is held responsible for understanding all requirements in the Medical Technology Program.
-These must be completed by the end of the spring semester prior to admission to the campus where he enters the fourth year.
+Each student is held responsible for understanding all requirements in the Medical Technology Program and for completing them by June 15 before admission to the campus where he enters the fourth year.